why electric bikes are not popular 1

 Why Electric Bikes Are Not Popular?

-This image is property of www.treehugger.com.
+This image is the property of www.treehugger.com.

 Perception of Limited Speed